keptn/lifecycle-toolkit/docs/content/en/docs/use-cases/hpa.md

 ## Scaling Workloads based on Keptn metrics

-Kubernetes provides us with a lot of built-in capabilities to ensure running enough replicas in order to meet the current demand of the Workloads.
+Kubernetes provides many built-in capabilities to ensure running enough replicas in order to meet the current demand of the Workloads.
 One of these is the [HorizontalPodAutoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/)